 - 1. General description of the project including those areas described in Section 404.B. - 2.
-General description of proposed permanent stormwater management techniques, including construction specifications of the materials to be used for stormwater management facilities. - 3.
+General description of proposed permanent stormwater management techniques, including constructionspecificationsofthematerials to be used for stormwater management facilities. - 3.
 Complete hydrologic, hydraulic, and structural computations for all stormwater management facilities. - 4.
 An erosion and sediment control plan, including all reviews and letters of adequacy from the Conservation District. - 5.
 A general description of proposed nonpoint source pollution controls. - 6.
-The Drainage Plan Application and completed fee schedule form and associated fee (Ordinance Appendix C-1). - 7.
-The Drainage Plan Checklist (Appendix C-2).
+The Stormwater management plan Application and completed fee schedule form and associated fee (Ordinance Appendix C-1). - 7.
+The Stormwater management plan Checklist (Appendix C-2).